Constitution of Belize

 The Constitution of Belize is the supreme law of the nation of Belize.
-It was signed on September 1981 with effect from that date.
+It was signed in September 1981 with effect from that date.

 Structure

 The Constitution of Belize, Chapter 4 of the Laws of Belize, is divided into a preamble, 13 parts and four schedules.
 They are set out as below.

 Preamble

 According to the Constitution, the people of Belize: